How To Spot and Avoid the Biggest Home Organization Mistakes

 Boost your bathroom countertop organization by stacking decorative boxes.
 Mimic the look of open shelves with this stylish solution.
 With their unique shapes and materials, these artistic containers not only hold things but also make your space look better.

-If you’re lacking counter space in your bathroom, consider purchasing an end table.
+If you lack counter space in your bathroom, consider purchasing a small table or cabinet.
 This clever solution provides a surface to hold essential items near the sink.
-Keep it minimal and tidy by selecting only a few key pieces for display on this small tabletop area.
+Keep it minimal and tidy by selecting only a few key pieces to display on this small tabletop area.

 You may have tried one of these organizing ideas, but sometimes you still need more.
 You may want more storage or want to give your space a more personalized touche of your own.
 Try the next set of ideas.